srtipo/coranos.github.io/bananos/beauty/BananoTalent-2018-07/index.md

 		-The jury has the last word when deciding the winner.

 		-Habra un periodo de gracias de 6 horas debido a las malas conexiones a internet y fallas electricas en algunas zonas para asi organizarnos bien los jueces.
-		-There will be a grace period of 6 hours due to poor internet connections and power failures in some areas so judges can organize well.
+		-There will be a grace period of 6 hours due to poor internet connections and power failures in some areas so judges can organize the submissions.

-		-Durante el tiempo de gracia antes mencionado estaran habilitados los registros, por las fallas de internet, de igual manera asi que registrate temprano.
+		-Durante el tiempo de gracia antes mencionado estaran habilitados no los registros, por las fallas de internet, de igual manera asi que registrate temprano.
-		-During the time of grace mentioned above, the records will be enabled, due to internet failures, in the same way register early..
+		-During the grace period mentioned above, new submissions will not be allowed, due to internet failures, so register early.

-		- Actualizaciones de registros no seran aceptados durante el periodo de gracia, una vez que envie sus fotos y video, no estara permitido que envie mas de estos.
+		- Actualizaciones de registros seran aceptados durante el periodo de gracia, una vez que envie sus fotos y video, no estara permitido que envie mas de estos.
-		- Record updates will not be accepted during the grace period, once you submit your photos and video, you will not be allowed to send more of these.
+		- Submission updates will be accepted during the grace period, once you submit your photos and video, you will not be allowed to send more of these.

 		- Todos los concursantes seran juzgados uno a uno, de pasar la primera fase de evaluacion estaran sus fotos al final de esta hoja.
-		- All contestants will be judged one by one, to pass the first phase of evaluation will be their photos at the end of this sheet.
+		- All contestants will be judged individually.

 		- Los ganadores serán determinados por mayoría absoluta (sistema instant-runoff voting).
 		- Winners will be determined by Instant Runoff Voting.